Someone (maybe Virginia Woolf?) once said that truth reveals itself in the most mundane of tasks, hinting that true work is done within.

 the limits of depths of power.

-I first read Levertov eons ago when I performed a dramatic interpretation of “A Tree Telling of Orpheus” in a high school drama competition.
-(I wiggled my fingertips for wind, that sort of eager young thing).
-I began a life-long love of Levertov’s poetry.
+Eons ago, I performed a dramatic interpretation of Denise Levertov’s “A Tree Telling of Orpheus” in a competition.
+(I wiggled my fingertips for wind, that sort of eager silliness).
+I gave the “acting” a miss but began a life-long love of Levertov’s poetry.

-I understand her feelings of not quite fitting in anywhere.
-Of course, when we’re quilted from different places it also means that bits and pieces of us fit in everywhere.
+Of course, when we’re constructed from different places, it also means that bits and pieces of us fit in everywhere.
+Casual allegiances mean we search for a deeper connection.
+Some universal context to which we can vouchsafe our vulnerabilities.

 We are a meadow where the bees hum,